sharmanavika07/Big-Mart-Sales-Prediction/README.md

 # Interesting findings:
 1) Supermarket Type 1 had the most sales because it sold the most variety in every Item_Type.
+2) An increase in Item MRP also affects the Sales